 An efficient leap-frog stochastic dynamics integrator.
-This integrator is equivalent to sd, except that it requires only one Gaussian random number and one constraint step.
-This integrator is less accurate.
-For water the relative error in the temperature with this integrator is 0.5 delta_t/tau_t, but for other systems it can be higher.
-Use with care and check the temperature.
+This integrator is equivalent to sd, except that it requires only one Gaussian random number and one constraint step and is therefore significantly faster.
+Without constraints the accuracy is the same as sd.
+With constraints the accuracy is significantly reduced, so then sd will often be preferred.